Am I a Good Candidate for Non-Surgical Spinal Decompression Therapy?

 What is Spinal Decompression?

 Spinal decompression is a revolutionary computer-aided technology that helps treat the symptoms of low back and neck pain from herniated, bulging, degenerated and slipped discs.
-Spinal decompression is FDA-cleared and has been around for more than ten years.
+Spinal decompression is FDA-cleared and has been around for more than 15 years.
 There have been more than 10 successful research studies done on spinal decompression and there are currently more than 5,000 clinics in the U.S. and Canada that are performing spinal decompression treatments.
 Every day more and more clinics are adding spinal decompression as an alternative to surgery for patients suffering from herniated, bulging, degenerated, and slipped discs.
 Even when physical therapy, chiropractic, acupuncture, pain pills and shots have failed, most patients still receive dramatic pain relief in 4 to 6 weeks of spinal decompression.

 What does Spinal Decompression treat?